The Social Media Ban: Staying informed

-What do we know about the proposed social media ban?
+What do we know about the social media ban?
 Who’s affected, when might it happen and how will it work?
-Let’s break it down and explore what you can do about this tricky issue.
+Let’s break it down and explore what it means for you.

 Social media is always a lively topic of discussion.
 There’s no doubt that for many of us, social media has become integrated into our daily lives.
 It provides us with laughs, inspiration, connection, but it also comes with some of the tougher stuff like bullying or content we might not have wanted to see.

-The Federal Government’s proposed ban may come as a relief for many parents/carers who have been concerned about the impact of social media on their children and young people.
+The Federal Government’s social media ban may come as a relief for many parents/carers who have been concerned about the impact of social media on their children and young people.

 What are the facts?
 Social media ban FAQs